Democracy 2020 Digest: Will the establishment’s Super Tuesday bet on Biden pay off?

 “I know that a lot of folks have already voted, I get that,” Biden acknowledged.
 “But I still feel good.
 I think we’re gonna do fine.”

 Biden's big win in South Carolina's feeding his campaign coffers.
-The former vice president - who struggled with fundraising since launching his bid last April, told reporters later on Tueday in East Los Angeeles that he thinks he's raised $15 the past three days.
+The former vice president - who struggled with fundraising since launching his bid last April, told reporters later on Tueday in East Los Angeeles that he's raised $15 the past three days.

 There was a similar restrained confidence from Sanders – who voted Tuesday morning in his hometown of Burlington, Vermont.
 The senator acknowledged to reporters that “today is obviously a very, very important day.
 And we look forward to doing well.”